buildfoundation/mainframer/README.md

 ## Supported Actions

 `mainframer` supports basically anything you can execute as a command.
-The script will sync files to remote machine, execute a command and sync files back.
+It will sync files to remote machine, execute a command and sync files back.

 We have quite a bunch of samples showing off some practical applications.